Janko2308/Tour-Guide/Protocol.md

 ### Database mocks
 For the database mocks we decided to test simple functionalities like adding/removing or modifying an item in a mocked database/repository, to see whether the logic of DAL actually works as intended.

+### Logic
+In the logic tests we test for any logic used in the program, such as the BL's `isChildFriendly` function.

 ### Enum
 Checks whether classes `Model.Enums.Difficulty` and `Model.Enums.Transport` are parsed and read from correctly.